 “Upon entering that doorway, they all just opened up on me.
 It felt like somebody was beating me up with sledgehammers,” Day said.

 “After I’d figured out I was getting shot, I said, ‘God, get me home to my girls.’
-That was my first prayer to God, honest prayer.
-When the fighting finally stopped, he miraculously got up and walked himself to a medical helicopter.
+That was my first prayer to God, an honest prayer.
+When the fighting finally stopped, he miraculously got up and walked to a medical helicopter.

 “People hear about my story, and they can’t believe it.
 I was there, and I can’t believe it,” Day said.
 “I got shot 27 times – 16 in the body and 11 times in my body armor. ”